SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Experiments

 \subsection{Experiments Setup}

 We used random horizontal flip, random scale and shift as data augmentation aiming to increase the diversity of training data.
 In the network design, we set the number of groups for group normalization to 32 and for less than 32, we take 16. based on the analysis in literature \cite{44}, we set $ ^\top=[1.63, 1.53, 3.88]^\top and ^\top=[28.01{\operatorname*{, 16.32}}]^\top. $ The input image resolution size of the network is 1280x384, and after multiple downsampling, the size is reduced to 32 times of the original size.
-We trained 172 epoch using $4\times4090$ GPUs, with a size of 4 per batch and a learning rate set to $1.25\times10^{-4}$.
+We trained 172 epoch using four NVIDIA GeForce RTX 4090 GPU, with a size of 4 per batch and a learning rate set to $1.25\times10^{-4}$.
 The decay strategy for the learning rate was to reduce the learning rate to 10 times of the original at epoch 47 and 90.
 We used a threshold of 0.25 to filter the detection object.
+The lightweight strategy adopted in the experiment only acts on the backbone of feature extraction.
+Additionally, to more clearly present the configuration of each layer in the network, we have used a tabular format for detailed explanation, as shown in Table \ref{tab8}.
+The table lists key information including the size of the convolutional kernels, the number of input and output channels, the type of neurons, and the dimensions of the input and output, all of which are essential parameters when constructing a deep learning model.